Emory Cole

 Emory Ryan Cole (September 3, 1893 – August 16, 1968) was a lawyer and state legislator in Maryland.
 He served in the Maryland House of Delegates.

 He served in the U.S. military.
 He graduated from Howard University.
 He was a Republican.
 He lost his 1958 re-election campaign to Verda F. Welcome.

+He has sometimes been noted as Emery Ryan Cole.
+He and Truly Hatchett were the first African Americans to serve in the body.

+He was a veteran of World War II.
+He lost re-election to Verda Welcome who succeeded him in office.

+Personal life

+He was a Freemason and an Elk.
+Cole was a member of the Veterans of Foreign Wars and the American Legion.